 Option Details Viewer size Click to select the size that you want the viewer to display on your screen.
-Optimised for greyscale (CXR only) This option enables you to optimise the greyscale image: if you select this option (for example, if your CXR radiography monitor is greyscale only), the user interface will remove reliance on colours to display findings if you don't select this option, the user interface will use colour to highlight findings Automatically show findings This option enables you to automatically show findings when you are viewing a study: if you select this option, the Findings List will automatically display the findings if you don't select this option (or if the automatic option is not available), you will need to manually expand the Findings List: open the Annalise Viewer (see Open Annalise Viewer manually on page 19) click the Modality type on the Findings List (see Modality type on page 12) Automatically expand groups This option enables you to automatically expand all finding groups when the Findings List displays: if you select this option, all groups will be expanded if you don't select this option, only the 'Priority' findings group (or your organisation's equivalent) will be expanded See Finding groups on page 13.
+Optimised for greyscale (CXR only) This option enables you to optimise the greyscale image: if you select this option (for example, if your CXR radiography monitor is greyscale only), the user interface will remove reliance on colours to display findings if you don't select this option, the user interface will use colour to highlight findings Automatically show findings This option enables you to automatically show findings when you are viewing a study: if you select this option, the Findings List will automatically display the findings if you don't select this option (or if the automatic option is not available), you will need to manually expand the Findings List: open the Annalise Viewer (see Open Annalise Viewer manually on page 19) click the Modality type on the Findings List (see Modality type on page 13) Automatically expand groups This option enables you to automatically expand all finding groups when the Findings List displays: • if you select this option, all groups will be expanded if you don't select this option, only the 'Priority' findings group (or your organisation's equivalent) will be expanded See Finding groups on page 14.
 Language Select the relevant language to display.
-Inactive viewer minimise in Select the inactive time period after which the viewer will be automatically minimised.
+When inactive, minimise viewer after Select the inactive time period after which the viewer will be automatically minimised.
+Server settings Click to add your server settings. (legacy access only) See Add server settings on page 22.